pebauer68/tree/README.md

 It offers a CLI based REPL for interactive use.
 It is fast(see performance) and scriptable.
 Debugging on function level offers single stepping.
-For debugging of single commands icr or crystal play should be used.
+For debugging of single crystal expressions icr or crystal play should be used.
 Vars and functions are stored in hashes with public access
 via the CLI and your scripts.